Dry Air, Lightning To Blame For Latest Minnesota Wildfires

 “Which is going to bring southerly winds back and so that will allow the smoke to be pushed back up into Canada, where much of our smoke is actually originating from,” she said.

-While communities wait for the wildfires to subside, Levens reminds people to pay attention to the drought status — as fires can easily start.MORE NEWS: Walz, Flanagan Announce Statewide School Tour To 'Celebrate Historic Investments In Education'
+While communities wait for the wildfires to subside, Levens reminds people to pay attention to the drought status — as fires can easily start.MORE NEWS: Lady A Cancels Lakefront Music Fest Show Due To Medical Emergency

 If you’re camping in the Boundary Waters Canoe Area, you can expect to see planes assisting with the fires.
 Much of the state, including the Twin Cities, will see hazy sunsets and sunrises, but the air quality shouldn’t be affected.